Thin Plate Spline Surface Reconstruction via the Method of Matched Sections: Introduction

 These functions might have some advantages over their counterparts, but they do not provide a solution to the boundary value problem, which additionally requires the general solution of the homogeneous equation \eqref{eq:biharmonic_equation}.
 The problem with the application of the radial functions is that they lead to a dense matrix and therefore have a high computational cost.
 Furthermore, the problem may become ill-conditioned due to the global character of the thin-plate radial functions \cite{Chen2012, Majdisova2017}.
 The main drawback of the thin-plate radial function method, however, is its inability to account for constraints at the boundaries.

 Therefore, it seems natural to resort to the experience gained in the theory of plates.
 There are two different approaches for the solution of \eqref{eq:biharmonic_equation} that account for constraints and boundaries: analytical and numerical.
-As is often the case, analytical solutions cannot be considered a universal technique.
+Generally, analytical solutions lack the universality required for complex boundary conditions.
 Their applications are restricted to narrower problems, for example, for blending (matching between known surfaces).
 An approach that provides analytical solutions to harmonic as well as biharmonic problems with respect to some parametric surface coordinates $u$ and $v$ (PDE-based surface design) for simpler geometries was suggested in \cite{Bloor1989}.
 It was further enhanced for free-form surface generation for different boundary conditions, including periodic solutions \cite{Bloor1990}.
 This method has found applicability in the presentation of facial blendshapes \cite{Fu2021}, in the optimization design of head shapes for improving the aerodynamic performance of high-speed trains \cite{Wang2021b}, and in the generation of optimal surfaces with curvature-level continuity under the constraint of feature curves for automotive styling design \cite{Wang2023}.
 Yet the main question regarding the fairness of the generated surface remains open: Is the PDE-based design able to provide the best properties of the surface \eqref{eq:energy_functional}, accounting for the arbitrariness of the non-orthogonal parametric coordinates $u$ and $v$?

 To address boundary constraints rigorously, we turn to numerical methods in Computational Mechanics (CM).
 The finite element method (FEM) was proposed for surface reconstruction \cite{Terzopoulos1984}.
 As demonstrated in \cite{Celniker1991}, the usual Ritz-based energy minimization approach with triangular elements is applied to derive the stiffness matrix and forcing vector.
 The combined use of smoothing techniques and mixed finite element techniques for the thin plate with the application of rectangular elements is given in \cite{Roberts2003}.